syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 •    SelectionChangedCommand

-The `SelectionChangedCommand` will be triggered when you long-press the scheduler view and pass the `SchedulerSelectionChangedEventArgs` as parameter.
+The `SelectionChangedCommand` will be triggered when the scheduler view changes and pass the `SchedulerSelectionChangedEventArgs` as parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="18 21 24" %}